derekhargest/workflow-wpe/README.md

 	```
 	rm -rf .git
 	```
-* edit the .env file in the root of the theme, editing the variables with the names of the corresponding instances:
+* edit the .env file in the root of the theme, editing the variables with the names of the corresponding environments:

 	```
 	PROD_ENVIRONMENT=prodname